espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 !!! note

-    There are two ways in which you can setup IMAP and SMTP for Gmail account:
+    There are two ways in which you can set up IMAP and SMTP for Gmail account:

     * Use the [Google Integration](https://www.espocrm.com/extensions/google-integration/) extension that provides a secure authentication via Oauth2.
     * Use a generated [App Password](https://support.google.com/accounts/answer/185833).
 Requires enabling 2-step verification for your Google account.